daelvn/alfons/docs/api.md

 ## alfons.file

-Contains just two functions, `readLua`, which takes a filename and returns its contents; and `readMoon`, which does the same, but compiling the file contents as MoonScript.
+Contains a generic function `readFile` that reads a file content and loads it, an alias `readLua`, and then `readMoon` which compiles MoonScript content from a file before returning the Lua value, and `readTeal` for a Teal equivalent.
 ## alfons.getopt

 Contains a single function, `getopt`, which takes a list of arguments, and returns a table of parsed options.